-Bunny-Ears Lawyer: Glendower believes he can summon demons, perform magic and heaven and earth shook on his arrival, he's also single handedly pushing the English out of Wales.
+Bunny-Ears Lawyer: Glendower believes he can summon demons, perform magic, and that heaven and earth shook on his arrival.
+He's also single-handedly pushing the English out of Wales.

 Hotspur too.
 He's quick to anger and rants so hard that often his allies have to interrupt him.
 At one point, his hot-blooded ranting even stops him from entering the action he loves because he's too busy fighting a battle in his imagination.
 But, of course, he's best warrior among the English.

 But He Sounds Handsome: Played with by Falstaff and Hal as they each pretend to be the king, praising themselves and slandering each other.

 The Chains of Commanding: Henry's path to the throne and the subsequent problems that caused make him feel unsure sitting there.